modelscope/3D-Speaker/runtime/onnxruntime/README.md

 Please see `cmake/` folder for more details.
 We use `FetchContent` for downloading these third-party libs which requires 'cmake' > 3.14.
 1. [nlohmann/json](https://json.nlohmann.me/) for loading json files.
-2. [jbeder/yaml-cpp](https://github.com/jbeder/yaml-cpp) for loading yaml files.
+2. [onnxruntime](https://github.com/microsoft/onnxruntime) for uploading model and inference.

 ## TODO
 1. [ ] Add better logging system.
 2. [ ] Add data format for embedding and feature loading and saving.
 3. [ ] Support and check more feature extraction and speaker embedding models.
 4. [ ] Test in various envrionments.